Digital Signage Software for Hotels

-- Make sure your digital signage software is easy to install and manage.
-Some products are offered as Cloud based applications.
-Others products, called On Premise, require an on-site server and technical staff to perform ongoing maintenance.
+Make sure your digital signage software is easy to install and manage.
+Some products are offered as Cloud-based applications.
+Other products, called On-Premise, require an on-site server and technical staff to perform ongoing maintenance.
 Look for the type of digital signage software that best matches your needs.
-For example, a hotel chain may decide to implement an On Premise solution to service many properties where individual hotels may simply be fine with a cloud based system.
+For example, a hotel chain may decide to implement an On-Premise solution to service many properties.
+Whereas individual hotels may simply be fine with a cloud-based system.
 Note that your budget will also be a determining factor.
-Cloud based digital signage software is priced on a monthly fee per-player where On Premise CMS licenses are purchased outright.
+Cloud-based digital signage software is priced at a monthly fee per player whereas On-Premise CMS licenses are purchased outright.
 It’s the difference between leasing software and purchasing it so consider both options and pick the one that matches your needs.

-- Hotels often need to display real-time data from various sources.
 We’ve already covered social media and the current weather but there is so much more that you can do.
-For example, you can display airline departure and arrival times, weather alerts, delays and security notifications, shuttle times, taxi phone numbers and more.
-You will need a digital signage software that is compatible with a wide range of data formats, like RSS and XML feeds.
+For example, you can display airline departure and arrival times, weather alerts, delays and security notifications, shuttle times, taxi phone numbers, and more.
+You will need digital signage software that is compatible with a wide range of data formats, like RSS and XML feeds.
 Some professional-grade software will also let you create and host databases locally without any programming or technical knowledge.
 These are the products that are the most flexible and effective to use.

-- When considering a digital signage software, it’s important to consider the type of displays and media player hardware the system can support.
-Hotels can deploy a wide range of displays, from large exterior LED billboards, touchscreens, video walls, all the way down to small Android tablets for meeting room signage.
+When considering digital signage software, it’s important to consider the type of displays and media player hardware the system can support.
+Hotels can deploy a wide range of displays.
+From large exterior LED billboards, touchscreens, and video walls, all the way down to small Android tablets for meeting room signage.
 Within this group, you may find displays that are mounted in different orientations (landscape or portrait) and even Smart TVs that include the media player in the display.
-Look for a digital signage software that can support the widest range of hardware and applications.
+Look for digital signage software that can support the widest range of hardware and applications.